Ncrawfo72/CircuitPython/README.md

 This is not nessacry or usefull

 ### Reflection
 There was nothing difficult about this one it was rather straight forward and well explained in the instructions for the assignment.
+I also really cant make more than 2 sentences for this.

 ## CircuitPython_Servo

 ### Description & Code
+to make a servo spin 180 degrees back and forther over and over again.

 ```
 #SPDX-FileCopyrightText: 2018 Kattni Rembor for Adafruit Industries